582-41W-VA/lia-Eventify/proposal-file.md

 - Develop CRUD operations for events.
 - Implement event browsing, sorting, and filtering.
 - Add liking/unliking functionality.
-- Enable saving events to a private collection.
+- Enable saving events to a favorit .
-- Create user dashboards to display history and preferences.
+- Create user dashboards to display history and other feaures.

 ### Week 4: